Tessa’s Recipe Rundown

 You might think it would be overpowering, but it’s the most perfectly balanced flavor combination.
 It tastes like the most flavorful, wonderful peppermint mocha from your favorite coffee shop.

-My friend even said that this chocolate cake was “by far the most delicious thing I’ve ever had.”
+My friend even said that this cake was “by far the most delicious thing I’ve ever had.”
 I’d say that’s a pretty stellar review!

 I hope you’ll make this cake for your family this holiday season!